 All types of methods work on these.
 However, if the fabric has mesh, be careful.
 As mentioned, don’t use any cleaning tool except a toothbrush

 Soap and water usually work for these

 Baking soda and detergent for regular stains

 - Don’t Scrub

 Consequently, you have to be gentle with your movements and apply pressure gradually.
 Sneaker experts say you should always begin cleaning the shoes’ fabric.
 Afterward, you can move onto harder surfaces like the insoles.

 Speaking of, when you’re cleaning your shoes, always remove the insoles and wash them separately.
 Insoles absorb the most sweat and dirt, so you need to wash them properly.

 To sum it up, these were the seven ultimate ways to clean your white shoes.
-If you use these hacks and consider these tips, your white shoes will undoubtedly look brand new again.
+If you use these hacks and consider these tips, your white shoes will undoubtedly look brand new.
 As mentioned, always take care of your white shoes.

-Even if they weren’t expensive, you can keep them in optimal condition for years with regular maintenance.
+Even if they weren't expensive, you could keep them in optimal condition for years with regular maintenance.
 Therefore, you can keep your fashion staples without worrying about ruining them.